Post by Mitch Todd Post by Piotr Mancini Post by Mitch Todd Post by Piotr Mancini Post by Anthony Marsh

 BTW, I've run into a couple of folks who've been to see

-the autopsy materials, Form what I recall, the archives
+For what I recall, the archives

 will not let you take any sort of duplication device into